Skip to contents

 Conditional Inference Tree

-A conditional inference tree provides an interpretable summary of how the selected predictors interact to explain tree species richness.
+Conditional inference trees provide an interpretable summary of how the selected predictors interact to explain tree species richness.
 The model is fitted with partykit::ctree(), which uses permutation tests to select splits without overfitting bias.

 trees_model <- partykit::ctree(